 Advising and Support

 The Institute offers a variety of resources for advising and personal support.
-By intention, they are not centralized in one place.
 Students are free to choose the resource that appears to be most helpful, and support is available in many forms, including walk-in conversations as well as scheduled appointments, and with goals ranging from information dissemination to skilled psychotherapy.

 All students have an academic advisor.
 The Office of Undergraduate Advising and Academic Programming assigns advisors to freshmen.
 Academic departments assign faculty advisors to students who have declared a major.
 In addition, there are faculty undergraduate and graduate officers in each academic department, as well as academic administrators who consult with students about their academic programs.